DavidNgugi/pocket-chain/examples/README.md

 ## License

-These examples are provided under the same MIT license as PocketChain.
+These examples are provided under the same MIT license as PocketFlow-Node.